dbertolino-github/java_metrics_sensor/README.md

  # INFO

 The "generated" package contains classes generated with ANTLR4 thanks to an open source Java8 grammar.
-The software can take in inpu:
+The software can take in input:
  - single java class or a folder in which it will automatically search for all java classes.
  - (OPTIONAL) jar file in which it will search for the compiled classes previously found as code.